 There are many benefits to a nighttime shower in preparing you for a good night’s sleep.

-Step 3.
-Simple Trick to Get Out of Bed
+4. A Simple Trick to Get Out of Bed in the Morning

 If you check your phone first thing in the morning, it’s safe to safe you go to bed with your phone.
 It’s also possible that you use your phone as an alarm to wake yourself up in the morning, right?